 The Island Invasives community was incredibly supportive, with several experienced practitioners like SGHT’s Chief Pilot Peter Garden becoming key members of Team Rat.
 Without the projects like those undertaken on Campbell, Macquarie and Rat Island in Alaska that went before, it would have been impossible to attempt to clear South Georgia of rodents.
 The generosity of the New Zealanders, Australians and Americans in sharing their advice and experience of similar projects was vital in tackling the South Georgia work.

-Professor Mike Richardson chairs the SGHT Steering Committee which oversees the South Georgia Habitat Restoration Project.
-He talked about the lessons learned on biosecurity from the South Georgia project on the Thursday afternoon of the conference (13 July).
+Professor Mike Richardson, who chaired the SGHT Steering Committee which oversaw the South Georgia Habitat Restoration Project talked about the lessons learned on biosecurity from the South Georgia project on the Thursday afternoon of the conference (13 July).

-On the first evening of the conference, Monday 10 July at 6.15pm in the Dalhousie Building, University of Dundee, there was be a free public lecture on the South Georgia project given by Prof. Tony Martin.
-Other special guests spoke, including Lord Gardiner, Parliamentary Under-Secretary (Department
+On the first evening of the conference, Monday 10 July at 6.15pm in the Dalhousie Building, University of Dundee, there was a free public lecture on the South Georgia project given by Prof. Tony Martin. ed Lord Gardiner, Parliamentary Under-Secretary (Department